PhaseEdge/AWT-2024-2025/README.md

 There might be some errors on the terminal.
 Not important ones.

+\*\* CLONE THE REPOSITORY VIA VSCODE

+1. In VSCode hit Cmd+Shift+P (MacOS) || Ctrl+Shift+P (Windows) type "git clone"
+2. You will see the "Git:Clone" option
+3. Select it
+4. Paste this address to clone it https://github.com/PhaseEdge/AWT-2024-2025.git

+(Address is public.
+We already tested it)

 // IMPORTANT NOTE
 core.cpp or powermetrics_output_core === multi threading + caching + better code structure for C++.